ills2/ills2/README.md

-- 👋 Hi, I’m @ills2
-- 👀 I’m interested in programming and playing Minecraft.
+I’m interested in programming and playing Minecraft.
-- 🌱 I'm currently on a journey to learn how to create a Minecraft mod.
-- 📫 You can reach me at [ills2@qq.com](mailto:ills2@qq.com).